elastic/elastic-otel-php/DEVELOPMENT.md

 linuxmusl-arm64
 ```

+If you want to enable debug logging in tested classes, you need to export environment variable `ELASTIC_OTEL_DEBUG_LOG_TESTS=1` before run.

 ### Testing the native library

 The following script will run the phpt tests for the native library, which should be built in the previous step - make sure to use the same architecture.
 You can run tests for multiple PHP versions simultaneously by providing several versions separated by a space to the `--php_versions` parameter.